Speak to our legal team now

 Frequently Asked Questions

-Do I need a Family Dispute Resolution certificate?
+Is a Family Dispute Resolution certificate always required?

-How long does the contravention order process take?
+How long does the court process usually take?

 Learn what steps you can take next.